Peruvian court OKs prison release for ex-President Fujimori

 Prime Minister Aníbal Torres said the ruling “harms” the country but will be followed.
 Torres told a local radio station that the court was being “a champion of impunity for major criminals.”

+The Constitutional Court typically livestreams its decisions but did not do so in this case.
+It also did not give an explanation for its ruling.

-Fujimori remains a polarizing figure in the Andean country.
+Fujimori, who governed from 1990 to 2000, remains a polarizing figure in the Andean country.
 Some Peruvians laud him for defeating the Maoist Shining Path guerrilla movement, while others loathe him for human rights violations carried out under his government.

 A former mathematics professor, Fujimori was a political outsider when he emerged from obscurity to win Peru’s 1990 presidential election over writer Mario Vargas Llosa.